 …

-For an outgoing secure Compact frame that is sent to a single destination device, the extended address of the responder is used to identify the security key.
-For an outgoing secure Compact frame that is sent to more than one destination device, the security key is identified based on the extended address of the originator of the group key.
+For an outgoing secure Compact frame the KeySource and the KeyIndex elements of the CompactSecurityParams element of the CompactFrameDescriptor parameter provided in the MCPS-DATA.request primitive is used as secCompactFrameKeySource and secCompactFrameKeyID respectively to identify the security key in secCompactFrameKeyDescriptor.

-For an incoming secure Compact frame whose RPA is marked as resolved (as described in 10.39.11.1.2.1), the corresponding security key can be identified based on the extended address corresponding to the IRK in the macIrkDescriptor used to resolve the RPA of the frame.
+For an incoming secure Compact frame whose RPA is marked as resolved (as described in 10.39.11.1.2.1), the corresponding security key in secCompactFrameKeyDescriptor can be identified based on the Key ID field of the frame and the macIrkAssociatedEui corresponding to the IRK in the macIrkDescriptor used to resolve the RPA of the frame.

 10.39.11.2 Security of MMS Compact frames [#530]